klueq/shared-folder-ipfs/README.md

 No matter which order we choose, the peer will reject it.

+There is a reasonable concern that if anybody can propose new candidates, that list may quickly become huge and since everyone in the forum needs to store it, this will be a problem.
+The solution is that the `candidates` dir doesn't need to be kept in this forum: it can be kept elsewhere, maybe as a shared folder too, and `candidates` here can just point to that place.
+The users of the forum only need to see that everyone in the `users` dir has a valid signature.

 # How this works

 Each user runs an IPFS node.
 When we want to post a new cat, we do the following: